Is UX writing your next career?

 14. Will I get a job if I take your course?

 Landing a job seems to be heavily dependent on where you’re located.
 San Francisco, Seattle, NYC, Tel Aviv, Dublin, and other tech-heavy regions have the most open roles.
 Remote jobs are more common now (thanks, Covid, lol), but still in high demand.
 We can’t guarantee that you’ll land a job, but we have a good support network in place to make it easier.
 If you earn a certification, you should be fully trained to join a company as an entry level UX writer.
 UX Writers Collective also publishes a Jobs newsletter with job listings from around the globe.
 We also guide you in portfolio creation.
-We can’t guarantee that you’ll land a job, but we can make sure you’re prepared to work in the role and understand how to present yourself and your work.
+We can’t guarantee that you’ll land a job, but we can make sure you’re prepared to work in the role and understand how to best present yourself and your work.

 15. How much do the courses cost?

 The Fundamentals course costs US $895.
-If you have a discount code, your cost will be lower.
-Advanced courses will land in the $300-600 range, depending on the course.
+Skills courses will land in the $300-600 range, depending on the course.
 The introductory Microcopy course is a great deal, but does not provide certification.